jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3zb.md

-+++
+---
+title: "The Decline of the Church"
+heading: "Part 3zb of Chapter 1 of Book 5"
+date: 2021-08-01
+image: "/covers/wn.jpg"
-title=  "The Decline of the Church" description=  "The gradual improvements of arts, manufactures, and commerce which destroyed the great barons also destroyed the power of the European clergy" date=  2015-01-01 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3s" linkbtext=  "Part 3r" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3u" linkftext=  "Part 3t" icon=  "/icons/smith.png"
+description: "The gradual improvements of arts, manufactures, and commerce which destroyed the great barons also destroyed the power of the European clergy"
-+++
+author: Adam Smith
+icon: /avatars/smith.png
+---

 {{< s v="214" >}} The gradual improvements of arts, manufactures, and commerce which destroyed the power of the great barons destroyed the whole temporal power of the clergy in Europe.